Corruption watchdog slams Chinese firms' lack of transparency

 "Chery is not publicly traded, so naturally it is not as transparent as those listed companies," Wang said, noting that the automaker does publish quarterly and annual results to its bond investors.

-Pablo Moreno, Mabe's corporate affairs director, said the report did not fairly reflect the company's control and transparency mechanisms because it was based on information available on company websites.
-As a private company, Mabe is not obliged to publicly reveal information related to its business activities, but complies with strict ethics and accountability codes, he added.

-Transparency said Indian firms perform best in the BRICS with a result of 54 percent and several occupy the top positions in the overall index, attributing this to laws in India about how multinationals must report on subsidiaries.
+"In contrast, Indian firms perform best in the BRICS with a result of 54 percent and several occupy the top positions in the overall index," said Transparency, attributing this to laws in India about how multinationals must report on subsidiaries.

-Top of the class overall came India's Tata Communications Ltd (TATA.NS), which also topped the anti-corruption programmes category with 92 percent, followed by three more Tata companies.
+Top of the class overall came India's Tata Communications Ltd, which also topped the anti-corruption programmes category with 92 percent, followed by three more Tata companies.

 A Tata Communications representative was not immediately able to comment.